HOME

 The study was published in Environmental Science & Technology.

 Methane leakage from oil and gas pipelines leads to safety risks and climate impacts.
-However, existing detection methods remain inadequate.
-Conventional pan-tilt unit (PTU)-based techniques rely on single-point measurements and are highly susceptible to wind interference, while other gas imaging approaches are limited by high cost, and constrained performance, making accurate and comprehensive detection challenging.
+However, conventional pan-tilt unit (PTU)-based techniques rely on single-point measurements and are highly susceptible to wind interference, while other gas imaging approaches are limited by high cost, and constrained performance, making accurate and comprehensive detection challenging.

-The approach developed in this study, based on Tunable Diode Laser Absorption Spectroscopy (TDLAS), effectively addresses this challenge by introducing a dynamic scanning method for the detection beam.
+In this study, the team developed a detection method based on Tunable Diode Laser Absorption Spectroscopy (TDLAS), introducing dynamic scanning in the detection process.

-Building on this strategy, the researchers further developed a methane imaging telemetry system that integrates an optical transceiver module, a hardware circuit module, a self-developed scanning PTU, and a host computer.
-The system adopts a coaxial transmit–receive optical path design, which enhances the coupling efficiency of long-distance backscattered signals while reducing optical losses.
+Building on this method, the researchers further developed a methane imaging telemetry system that integrated an optical transceiver module, a hardware circuit module, a self-developed scanning PTU, and a host computer.
+The system adopted a coaxial transmit–receive optical path design, which enhanced the coupling efficiency of long-distance backscattered signals while reducing optical losses.

-Compared with conventional PTU-based equipment, the new system demonstrates many advantages.
-It enables the transition of methane leakage detection from qualitative assessment to quantitative, contributing to more intelligent management of energy systems.
+This new system enables methane leakage detection to move from qualitative assessment to quantitative measurement, supporting more intelligent energy management.

 Schematic diagram of a laser-based methane gas cloud imaging sensor system (Image by ZHANG Zhirong)